jonS90/onelock/README.md

-PGP for Chrome
+OneLock
 ==============

-A chrome extension which permits a new model of security for web applications.
+One Lock to rule them all!
+A chrome extension which brings a new model of security to normal web applications.

-### Why does this exist?
+#### Why does this exist?

-Today's web applications need you to trust them.
-Chatting with your friend over Facebook, you're trusting Facebook to protect the conversation you're routing through Facebook's servers.
-When a web application distributes your data to the wrong people, or lets malicious hackers get at it, your trust is violated and you might not like others seeing your stuff.
-PGP-for-Chrome eliminates that need for trust.

-How?
-Well, it's all in the name.
-PGP is a program folks use to to encrypt stuff so that only the intended recipients are capable of decrypting it.
-That way, it doesn't matter if the servers are insecure.
-PGP-for-Chrome brings this model of encryption to general web-browsing; it no longer matters how untrustworthy a web-application is.
-Only you decide who can decrypt your stuff.
+Today's web applications run on trust.
+You have to trust them to protect your privacy and protect your information from malicious hackers.
+The problem is, violations of trust happen from time to time despite many best efforts.

+When a web service transmits a message from you to a friend, there's a lot of potential holes along the way where it can be leaked or stolen.
+Rather than trust every web-service to secure every little hole, why not trust one little tool to secure the whole thing at once?
+OneLock is that tool.
+It eliminates the need to trust web apps.
+You decide who can see you're stuff by encrypting it such that only the recipients you *choose* can ever decrypt it.

+This kind of encryption is called public-key cryptography.
+It's been around for a while, and has been widely used in other areas.
+It's never been ported to general web applications, but now, there is OneLock!